About this consultation

 The consultation aims to collect the views of citizens and stakeholders on whether Regulation 386/2012 entrusting the EU Intellectual Property Office with new tasks has met its objective of facilitating and supporting the activities of national authorities, the private sector and EU institutions in the fight against infringements of intellectual property rights, in particular counterfeiting and piracy.

 How to submit your response

 You can contribute to this public consultation by filling in the online questionnaire.

-The questionnaire is accessible in all official EU languages.
-You can submit your reply in any of the 23 official EU languages.
+The questionnaire is accessible in English, French and German.
+You can submit your reply in any of the 24 official EU languages.

 Once you have submitted your answers, you can download a copy of your completed responses.